leo-mail/LWS/README.md

 Open config.xml and edit values on your own (Further instruction will be published after upgrading to version 1.1)

 # About
-Simple HTTP server, written using system functions (console scripts) and pure php code Uses CGI and PHP Streams to provide responses to the requests.
+Simple HTTP server, written using system functions (console scripts) and pure php code<br>
+Uses CGI and PHP Streams to provide responses to the requests.